winslowdibona/britedocs-intern-project/README.md

 ```

 and you should recieve a response that says `Documents Rendered!`.
 The rendered HTML and PDF documents will appear in the `britedocs-intern-project/output/` directory.

+## Windows 10 Home Edition Workaround

+Unfortunately Docker cannot run on Windows 10 Home edition.
+To get around this limitation, you can utilize the site [pythonanywhere](pythonanywhere.com/).

+Sign up for the free account and follow the steps below.

+1. Create a new bash console
+2. Clone your repo
+3. Run `cd britedocs-intern-project`
+4. Run `python3 -m venv .venv`
+5. Run `source .venv/bin/activate`
+6. Run `python3 -m pip install -r requirements.txt`
+7. Run `mkdir output`
+8. Develop your template in the `Menu.html` file
+    - You can do this on your own machine and upload it into the `templates` directory
+		- Or you can use the editor provided in the site to edit your template
+9. When you want to see what your template looks like run `python workaround.py`
+10. You should see the console output `Document Rendered!`.
+Your rendered template will appear in the `output` directory.

 ## Deliverables